vormkracht10/filament-mails/README.md

 }
 ```

+> [!IMPORTANT]
-For setting up the webhooks to register mail events, please look into the README of [Laravel Mails](https://github.com/vormkracht10/laravel-mails), the underlying package that powers this package.
+> For setting up the webhooks to register mail events, please look into the README of [Laravel Mails](https://github.com/vormkracht10/laravel-mails), the underlying package that powers this package.

 ### Configuration